Falling (2008 film): Cast

-Production

-Filming

-The film was shot in Hollywood and Los Angeles.
-The film was financed by Richard Dutcher (who was be writer, director, co-producer, actor and co-editor) with a budget of $500,000.

 Release

 The film was premiered in The Gateway Theater on January 18, 2008.
 The film also screened in Beverly Hills Music Hall on August 15, 2008.

-Falling was later screened in Camelot Theaters (California) on 2009.
-The film was screened at Sundance Film Festival on 2011.
+Falling was screened in Camelot Theaters (California) in 2009.
+The film was screened at Sundance Film Festival in 2011.

 The film was officially re-released on April 27, 2012 in Broadway Centre Cinemas in Salt Lake City.

 Reception

 Critical response

 The Los Angeles Times said: "Falling is one of the best pictures of its kind in recent memory", and Dave Wolverton from The New York Times said: "Falling is one of the 5 most powerful films I have ever seen."

-BoxOffice Magazine get to Falling four stars and said: "An important and indelible work ... impossible to forget.", and Wade Major said: "Dutcher has joined the ranks of the very best independent filmmaker in the world."
+BoxOffice Magazine gave Falling four stars and said: "An important and indelible work ... impossible to forget.", and Wade Major said: "Dutcher has joined the ranks of the very best independent filmmakers in the world."

 Nightcrawler lawsuit

-After the theatrical premiere of Nightcrawler, Richard Dutcher sued the director, claiming Nightcrawler is a rip-off of his film.
-Since the main character of the film Nightcrawler, as well in the film Falling, is a journalist who sells records of crimes and murders to various media, and the action of both films takes place in Los Angeles.
+After the theatrical premiere of Nightcrawler, Richard Dutcher sued its director, claiming Nightcrawler was a rip-off of Dutcher's film, since the main character of both films is a journalist who sells records of crimes and murders to various media, and both films take place in Los Angeles.

-Dutcher's attorney Stephen Silverman stated that Nightcrawler has enough in common with Falling.
+Dutcher's attorney Stephen Silverman stated that Nightcrawler has enough in common with Falling to justify the lawsuit.

-After three years, American judge Dee Benson agreed that the two films have some similarities.
+After three years, judge Dee Benson agreed that the two films have some similarities.

-On August 19, 2019, Benson eventually closed the case, saying that similar elements are a necessary ingredient for stringer-themed films and that the two films are too different to have any major copyright infringement.
+On August 19, 2019, Benson closed the case, saying that similar elements are a necessary ingredient for stringer-themed films, and that the two films are too different to have any major copyright infringement.